sarahholden/kin-styleguide/README.md

 * Don't try to prematurely optimize your code; keep it readable and understandable.
-* All code in any code-base should look like a single person typed it, even when many people are contributing to it.
+* All code should look like a single person typed it, even when many people are contributing to it.
 * Strictly enforce the agreed-upon style.